kangax/przilla/src/memory-bank/activeContext.md

 These areas are the next focus for improving test coverage and reliability, and will be addressed in order.

 ## Recent Changes

+- **Apr 30, 2025:** Extracted all filter, sort, search, and URL sync logic from `WodViewer.tsx` into a new custom hook `useWodViewerFilters` (`src/app/(main)/components/hooks/useWodViewerFilters.ts`).
+Updated `WodViewer.tsx` to use the hook, significantly reducing its size and improving maintainability.
+Next: continue modularizing data transformation and UI.

 See [recentChanges.md](./recentChanges.md) for the full, detailed changelog.